laoniu-meow/ce_module2.9/README.md

 ## Create versions.tf in the folder environments/dev/

 Defining the Terraform version is not strictly required, but it is considered a best practice.
 It helps ensure compatibility, prevents breaking changes, and makes the codebase more reproducible and reliable across different environments

+## Create provider.tf in the folder environments/dev/

+The provider is defined to tell Terraform which platform to use for creating resources in my assignment